By Jacquelin Carnegie – (Budapest, Hungary)

 Founded by confectioner Henrik Kugler in 1858, this is regarded as one of the most elegant and refined cafés.
 In 1884, its Swiss pastry chef, Emile Gerbeaud, took over the establishment, making it as famous for its cakes as its coffee.

 Andrássy út 29; Tel: 70/333-2116; www.muveszkavehaz.com; Metro: M1- Opera; Open: 9am-8pm

 Around since 1898, Művész means artist and since the café is located opposite the Budapest State Opera House, over the years, it’s attracted its fair share of artists and performers.

 On a leafy square, in a pretty 1892 building, the Gerlóczy has the feel of a Parisian café with its wonderful croissants and freshly-baked pastries—some consider it the best breakfast in town.
-At night, a harpist adds to the atmosphere.
-Another unique, Gerlóczy offering: 19 stylish rooms in its upstairs boutique hotel, so you never have to leave!
+Lunch & dinner offerings aren't bad either!
+Sometimes there's even musicians playing,adding to the atmosphere.
+Another unique, Gerlóczy offering: stylish rooms in its upstairs boutique hotel, so you never have to leave!

 |Stay at the Café Gerlóczy|

 The best time to visit Budapest is between March and October.
 Both Delta and American offer connecting flights.

 Read Before You Go: "The Great Escape” by Kati Marton: This wonderful book, about influential Hungarians, describes life in the Budapest cafés at the turn of the 20th century.